lagoJin/TopRatedMovies/readme.md

 # <p align="center">Top Rated Movies</p>

 Top Rated Movies is sample based on MVVM architecture.
-This is proejct for focusing on the new library Paging3 of implementation paging library.
+This is project for focusing on the new library Paging3 of implementation paging library.
-Fetch data from  the network via repositoryy pattern.
+Fetch data from the network via repository pattern.
 </p>

 <p align="center">